Name(s) of author(s): Calibri 12, bold

 Abstract: Calibri 10, 150-200 words, English (USA), single-spaced

-ARTICLE STRUCTURE: Articles should start with a clear-marked Introduction (written in bold).
+ARTICLE: STRUCTURE: Articles should start with a clear-marked Introduction (written in bold).
 This should refer to the context in which the paper is written, the context of the research.
 It should refer to current debates on the topic/ the field of the article.
 It should clearly state the objectives and usefulness of the paper.
 The body of the text should be divided into sub-chapters, each with its own heading, written in bold.
-The body of the article should present a clear methodology and should also engage critics’opinions on the subject, both pros and cons, and should include quotations, both from primary and from secondary sources.
+The body of the article should present a clear methodology and should also engage critics’ opinions on the subject, and should include quotations, both from primary and from secondary sources.
 Articles should end with a clear-marked Conclusions (written in bold), which should come logically from the arguments of the text.

-SHORT BIO: ~ 100 words: your name, rank, affiliation, your most recent publications, works in progress, research interests
+SHORT BIO: your name, rank, affiliation, your most recent publications, works in progress, research interests

 PAGE NUMBERS: Please do not insert page numbers.